ga4gh/refget/docs/contributing.md

 ## Call info

 The community calls are held via zoom every other week.
 For information on schedule and zoom links, please contact the GA4GH Secretariat.
-The contact for the Large Scale Genomics work stream is Angela Page (angela.page@ga4gh.org).
+The contact for the Large Scale Genomics work stream is Reggan Thomas (reggan.thomas@ga4gh.org).

 ## GA4GH info